PaddlePaddle/PaddleOCR/PPOCRLabel/README.md

    4.1 Click 'Create RectBox' or press 'W' in English keyboard mode to draw a new rectangle detection box.
 Click and release left mouse to select a region to annotate the text area.

-   4.2 Press 'P' to enter four-point labeling mode which enables you to create any four-point shape by clicking four points with the left mouse button in succession and DOUBLE CLICK the left mouse as the signal of labeling completion.
+   4.2 Press 'Q' to enter four-point labeling mode which enables you to create any four-point shape by clicking four points with the left mouse button in succession and DOUBLE CLICK the left mouse as the signal of labeling completion.

 5. After the marking frame is drawn, the user clicks "OK", and the detection frame will be pre-assigned a "TEMPORARY" label.